Abhay-Chopra/Abhay-Chopra/README.md

 ### Hi there, I am Abhay Chopra👋
 I'm currently a 2nd year computer science student at the University of Calgary.

-🔭 I’m currently working on creating a personalized website with ReactJS, Chakra UI, and Three.js.

-🌱 I’m currently learning TypeScript and React.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/abhay-chopra/).

-🤔 I’m looking for an internship.

-💬 Ask me about anything.